 As the cooler weather approaches, problems such as red thread should start to ease, though issues with dry patch may become more evident as the unaffected areas grow more in the rain.
 The best solution to both is the correct fertiliser to help your lawn grow strong and keep it protected.

 The wetter weather will also bring out more slugs and snails, read this post for more information on this.
 Other creatures you may see more of include worms, which are good for aeration and enrich the soil by digesting organic matter and providing nutrients, and, slightly more concerning, crane flies or daddy longlegs.
 If you see a lot of these long-legged flies buzzing about, have a look at our latest blog on the subject.
+A good tip is to let your grass grow longer from mid to late September to help prevent crane flies from laying their eggs in your lawn.

 September is the perfect month to get out in your garden and enjoy the benefits of the cooler weather.
 If you have any concerns or would like professional help with your lawn or garden, get in touch with our landscaping company Queen Thorne Landscapes on the website, by email to firstname.lastname@example.org, or by phone on 01935 850388.